ubiqsecurity/ubiq-java/README.md

 Unsuccessful requests raise exceptions.
 The exception object will contain the error details.

-### Encrypt a simple block of data
+### Unstructured encryption of a simple block of data

-Pass credentials and plaintext bytes into the encryption function.
+Pass credentials and plaintext bytes into the unstructured encryption function.
 The encrypted data bytes will be returned.

 ```java